What to wear as a substitute teacher.

 Avoid strong odors and smells.

-You always want to maintain good hygiene as a substitute teacher, being free of any body odor and keeping your hair trimmed and clean.
-You also want to avoid strong odors that might bother coworkers or students, like perfumes or smoking.
+As part of the substitute teacher dress code, you’ll also need to maintain good hygiene.
+This means being free of any body odor and keeping your hair trimmed and clean.
+You also want to avoid strong odors that might bother coworkers or students, like wearning perfumes or smoking.

 You’re typically safe on this one if you stick to business casual clothing, though it’s still worth mentioning.
 It’s best to avoid wearing things that could be perceived as offensive or derogatory, including political or religious symbolism.